My journey as a Topol digital fellow

 The Topol Digital Fellowships Programme is a HEE sponsored programme to bring about the digital revolution in healthcare that would help retain UK’s premier position in global healthcare.
 It is designed to give the Fellows valuable protected time, that might otherwise be unable to design, develop and deliver a specific digital project.

-There is a lot of helpful information on the Topol Digital Fellowship website, which outlines the application process and steps involved in becoming a Fellow.
-It is a very competitive process but it is designed to enable the Fellow to be well prepared in terms of their undertaking.
+There is a lot of helpful information on the Topol Digital Fellowship website, which outlines the application process and steps involved in becoming a fellow.
+It is a very competitive process but it is designed to enable the fellow to be well prepared in terms of their undertaking.
 The interview was a very exhaustive process as there were lot of questions on the ethical side of my project.
 I found that very challenging but at the same time extremely useful.
-I sought out Dr Mike Nix, one of the panellists and a previous Topol Fellow after the interview.
+I sought out Dr Mike Nix, one of the panellists and a previous Topol fellow after the interview.
 He offered me further insights into developing my project.
-He has now co-authored an extensive but very useful report on ‘Understanding healthcare workers confidence in AI’, which I would say is a must read for healthcare professionals.
+He has now co-authored an extensive but very useful report on ‘Understanding healthcare workers confidence in artificial intelligence (AI)', which I would say is a must read for healthcare professionals.

 I must mention the great support and constant encouragement I received from Kam Sidhu, who was at the time the Trust’s Chief Information Officer (CIO).
 She encouraged me to develop my thoughts on using artificial intelligence (AI) and machine learning (ML) to develop a predictive algorithm with the aim of identifying those older adults who might be at risk of admission to mental health inpatient units.
 I would write about my project later, but one can never overestimate the importance of appropriate mentor, sponsor, and support.
 Kam Sidhu was all this rolled into one.
 The confidence that I gained through her support and advice, I believe, contributed significantly to my success at the interview and selection process.

 Previous Fellows have described, in a lot of detail and excitement, the start of the Topol Fellowship journey.
-Even then, I was pleasantly surprised when I attended the face to face (yes you read it correctly, face to face) launch of the Fellowship at the ICC, Birmingham, on 25 April.
+Even then, I was pleasantly surprised when I attended the face to face (yes you read it correctly, face to face) launch of the fellowship at the The International Convention Centre (ICC), Birmingham, on 25 April.
 The sheer energy, enthusiasm and the amount of brainpower being directed at digital transformation was awe inspiring.
 It was a networking opportunity like never before.
 This network is going to be immensely useful if one were to navigate the inevitable highs and lows of developing a project.
-We are divided into groups, and I am in the Predictive Analytics group.
+We are divided into groups, and I am in the predictive analytics group.
 We have already formed a WhatsApp group to stay in touch.
-I do have to warn that some of the GenNext Professionals have so much IT and digital expertise that they could easily hold their own in any IT company or organization!
+I do have to warn that some of the GenNext professionals have so much information technology (IT) and digital expertise that they could easily hold their own in any IT company or organisation!
 It was in that sense useful to realise, from Dr James Reed, Chief Digital and Information Officer of the Digital Readiness Education Programme, that the most important aspect is not one’s digital skills or expertise, but the ability to connect with people as it is the professionals, patients and carers who have to work collectively in bringing the digital transformation.

-It has been more than two months since the start of my fellowship in May.
+It has been more than 2 months since the start of my fellowship in May.
 Despite probably being one of the few among the current cohort to have a written and approved in principle project, I had to endure some setbacks.
-One of them was change in Trust processes which meant that we had to go back to drawing board in terms of identifying appropriate external vendors to work with.
-There has also been a significant delay in assembling the Clinical Scientific Team, a team to be comprised of Clinical lead (which would me), Project Sponsor (CIO or Deputy CIO), Programme Officer, Programme Support, Clinical Scientist and Data Analyst, with a view to working and collaborating with the external IT vendor in developing an appropriate predictive algorithm.
+One of them was change in trust processes which meant that we had to go back to drawing board in terms of identifying appropriate external vendors to work with.
+There has also been a significant delay in assembling the clinical scientific team, a team to be comprised of clinical lead (which would me), project sponsor (CIO or Deputy CIO), programme officer, programme support, clinical scientist and data analyst, with a view to working and collaborating with the external IT vendor in developing an appropriate predictive algorithm.

 As I have been sufficiently warned beforehand that a project of such ambition and desire would face its inevitable setbacks, I was very well prepared to receive this setback.
 I have therefore been able to focus my time and energy on bringing myself up to speed with digital transformation as much as I can.
 As you could imagine this is an enormous subject and there is lot to read, reflect, digest and learn.
 Time is also needed to partake in the various workshops being delivered on one hand by TPX Impact on very useful topics such as stakeholder mapping, impact measurement, design research, and the other hand, AI and ML by the University of Manchester.